rquadling/grunt-html2js/README.md

 The prefix relative to the project directory that should be stripped from each template path to produce a module identifier for the template.
 For example, a template located at `src/projects/projects.tpl.html` would be identified as just `projects/projects.tpl.html`.

+#### options.base\_replace\_with
+Type: `String`

+If this option is used then it will replace the value of base with the string specified here.
+For example if a template is located at `src/projects/projects.tpl.html` and base is set to `src` and additionally base\_replace\_with is set to `templates` then the templates will be identified as `templates/projects/projects.tpl.html`.
+This is useful if you want to only use the template cache during a production build, but still wish to use standard lazy loaded html templates in development for easier debugging.

 #### options.target
 Type: `String`
 Default value: `'js'`